Posted on: septembre 17, 2015

 Besides that, I noticed a difference between the city and the countryside.
 In the small village in Belgium I had a lot of clients who were married or were not open about their homosexuality.
 They visited me because that was the only way for them to have sex with a man.
 In the Netherlands my clients are mostly wealthy gay men who already came out of the closet.
 They visit me for their own convenience and not because it’s their only option.

 No, unfortunately there are only spots for transsexuals or transgenders.
 They usually stand behind the windows with blue lights in the Red Light District.
-I’m a male sex worker who works as an escort and I visit my clients at home – which is also legal.
+I’m a male sex worker who works as a gay escort and I visit my clients at home – which is also legal.

 Lyle Muns on the main street of the Red Light District.